vnsny-bia/VisitContactTrace/README.md

 # Data

 The VisitContactTrace application supports a common data structure used in community-based healthcare settings for functions such as billing and clinical record documentation.
 This data structure, known as "encounter data" or "visit data," was the motivation for creating this application.
 In a community-based healthcare setting, patients are usually homebound or have significant disability, and are not observed to encounter each other.
-The VisitContactTrace application uses only the interactions or "encounters" of visit staff members and patients as the possible transmission route of an infectious disease in a visit-based service delivery model.
-While it is possible for community-based visit staff to interact with each other in the field under certain circumstances, it is an uncommon occurrence, and VisitContactTrace currently does not consider those interactions.
+The VisitContactTrace application uses only these visit interactions or "encounters" between visit staff and patients to trace the possible transmission route of an infectious disease in a visit-based service delivery model.
+While it is possible for community-based visit staff to interact with each other in the field under certain circumstances, it is an uncommon occurrence, and VisitContactTrace currently does not support contact tracing for those interactions.
 The concept of visit-based contact tracing can be used in other visit-based service delivery models outside of community-based healthcare settings.

-The image below shows a snippet of an example dataset where a handful clinicians have delivered visits to a few patients during an observation window of February - May 2020.
+The image below shows a snippet of an example dataset where a handful of clinicians have delivered visits to a few patients during an observation window of February - May 2020.
 In this simulated sample dataset, Patient 4 was first visited by [Anna Caroline Maxwell](https://en.wikipedia.org/wiki/Anna_Maxwell) on February 27, 2020, followed by several visits by [Lillian Wald](https://en.wikipedia.org/wiki/Lillian_Wald) every 2-6 days from February 29, 2020 to March 31, 2020.

 <img src="./inst/www/visithc.png" width="400" align="center"/>

 ## Data Specifications <a name="dataspec"></a>

-Please note that the VisitContactTrace will not produce accurate results if there are any data integrity or completeness issues.
-Please take the following into consideration:
+The VisitContactTrace will not produce accurate results if there are any data integrity or completeness issues.
+Please take the following into consideration when preparing a data file to upload into the application:

 * Preprocess the data to ensure that each row in the dataset represents a direct person-to-person visit per day.
   * Do not aggregate data from several days into one row.
   * Only use one row to represent a unique patient/staff/date combination.
 If a staff member visited the same patient several times during the same day, the dataset should have only one row to represent those same-day visits.
-  * Exclude telephonic or telemedicine "visits" or encounters
+  * Exclude telephonic or telemedicine "visits" or encounters.
 * Pay attention to the range of visit dates included in your dataset.
   * For example, if you load a dataset that contains visits from April 2020, then VisitContactTrace will only return results that apply to May 2020 and will not be able to return results about visits from March 2020 or May 2020.